-Now that we know the advantages of implementing a sales enablement strategy into your marketing plan for the year ahead, let’s explore the process and useful tips to do so effectively.
+Now that we know the advantages of implementing a high performance sales enablement strategy into your marketing plan for the year ahead, let’s explore the process and useful tips to do so effectively.
 A sales enablement strategy is defined as the approach your business implements to deliver to your sales teams the resources they need to succeed.

 1. Start with A Mission

 In order to maximize buy-ins, your head of sales or business development must make it mandatory that sales team members operate from a sales enablement playbook that is both predictable and repeatable.
 Without any mission, the company’s growth goals will not be achieved on time.

 If you are going to create and maintain a sales enablement strategy, you should start with absolute clarity of purpose.
 Why are you creating a plan in the first place?
 What are you aspiring to do?

 Like any marketing strategy, you should approach sales enablement with your ROI and scalability goals in mind.
 Before building out your sale enablement strategy, consider the right questions to ensure that you’re moving forward with an effective plan to